 Broadway Chamber Players comprises the finest instrumentalists, composers, and conductors across classical, jazz, and new-music fields, unified by one common thread—we all perform on Broadway.
 BCP seeks to continue Broadway's great tradition of live music by bringing its musicians from the pit to the stage, further enriching the Theater District concert scene by programming diverse chamber-music concerts and providing a fresh approach to hearing some of New York City's finest musicians in an intimate setting.

 Our beloved partner in this exciting venture is St. Malachy's – The Actors' Chapel, which has remained an active, integral part of the dynamic Times Square/Theater District community since its founding in 1902.
 With the chapel's neo-Gothic pillars and superb acoustics serving as our home venue, Broadway Chamber Players will be able to showcase this living art form—right in the heart of Times Square.

-Ms. Otake received her bachelor's degree from the Toho Gakuen School of Music, and her master's degree from the Manhattan School of Music, where she studied with former New York Philharmonic oboist Joseph Robinson.
-During the summer, she is an oboe and chamber-music coach at the Summerkeys Music Festival in Lubec, Maine.
-Ms. Otake is also the oboe instructor at the Packer Collegiate Institute in Brooklyn,Rodeph Sholom School, and from Fall 2021 at The Dalton School in Manhattan.
+She received her bachelor’s degree from the Toho Gakuen School of Music, and her master’s degree from the Manhattan School of Music, where she studied with former New York Philharmonic oboist Joseph Robinson.
+During the summer, she is an oboe and chamber music coach at the Summerkeys, adult music camp in Lubec, Maine.
+Ms. Otake is also the oboe teacher at the Packer Collegiate Institute in Brooklyn,Rodeph Sholom School, and from Fall 2021 at The Dalton School in Manhattan.